Skip to main content

 Use eRank's Keyword Tool and Monthly Trends to find relevant keywords that Etsy shoppers are using to search.

 Etsy shoppers use a variety of terms to search for what they want to buy.
-If you don’t use every tag you can, you’ll miss getting every purchase you can.
+If you don’t use every tag you can, you miss getting every purchase you can.

 Make sure your listings are using all 13 tags.
 Use eRank's Health Check report to spot those listings quickly.

 Product photos factor heavily into what shoppers decide to buy online.
-If you don't provide enough pictures, some people just move on.
+If you don't provide enough pictures, there's a good chance that shoppers browsing your offerings will end up moving on to more visually appealing listings.
 And when enough visitors view a listing without buying, its conversion rate goes down.
 This impacts your rank.

 Include as many images in your listings as possible.
 Use eRank's Health Check report to spot those listings quickly.